GreenmaskIO/greenmask/docs/built_in_transformers/advanced_transformers/custom_functions/core_functions.md

 ### noiseFloat

 Adds or subtracts a random fraction to or from the original float value.
-Multiplies the original float value by a provided random value that is not higher than the `ratio` parameter and adds it to the original value with the option to specify the precision via the `precision` parameter.
+Multiplies the original float value by a provided random value that is not higher than the `ratio` parameter and adds it to the original value with the option to specify the decimal via the `decimal` parameter.

 === "Signature"

-    `noiseFloat(ratio float, precision int, value float) (res float64, err error)`
+    `noiseFloat(ratio float, decimal int, value float) (res float64, err error)`

 === "Parameters"

     * `ratio` — the maximum multiplier value in the interval (0:1).
 The value will be randomly generated up to `ratio`, multiplied by the original value, and the result will be added to the original value.
-    * `precision` — the precision of the resulted value
+    * `decimal` — the decimal of the resulted value
     * `value` — the original value

 === "Return values"